protocol/research-website/content/posts/202005-resnetlab-ndn/index.md

 A: Any individual or organisation can run a Public IPFS Gateway and operate their own denylist.
 In that sense, the (content of the) denylist is not dictated by a centralised entity.
 At this point, the denylist is mainly run by IPFS Gateways which can be run by anyone.

+**Q:  Are the gateways authenticated?**

+A: No. Any node can run a gateway.
+They are not authenticated.
+There is no built-in reputation layer for gateways.
+Many organizations including Protocol Labs, [Cloudflare](https://blog.cloudflare.com/distributed-web-gateway/), [Infura](https://github.com/INFURA/tutorials/wiki/Introduction-to-IPFS), and others run IPFS Gateways - you can see a list of known public gateways [here](https://ipfs.github.io/public-gateway-checker/).
+If a particular gateway decides to go rogue and not provide the right routing information, you should switch to another gateway provider.

 **Q: Where are IPNS records kept?**

 A: IPNS is using the same infrastructure as content routing, that is, the DHT.
 The multi-hash of the public key of a peer is registered on the DHT to point to mutable content.
 There are also other ways to distribute IPNS records: a pubsub protocol called gossipsub  ([spec](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub), [techrep](https://research.protocol.ai/posts/201912-resnetlab-launch/PL-TechRep-gossipsub-v0.1-Dec30.pdf), [recent talk](https://research.protocol.ai/posts/202004-matrix-virtual-meetup-gossipsub/)) is being used for this purpose, as a faster way to distribute IPNS records.
 As mentioned earlier, the difference between IPNS over PubSub vs DHT is the push (PubSub) vs pull (DHT) model.

-**Q: You have to know exactly what you’re looking for.
-The DHT is good, but it’s difficult to know what is in there.
-Where does the binding between a CID and a real-world identity take place?**

-A: This has to happen externally.
-IPFS does not provide such a mechanism.
-IPFS is providing, storing, and can fetch content of a particular CID; the rest has to be done externally to the system.

-**Q: If you put the name into the DHT and the name can point to different things that can be changed by different guys (good, bad), then this can be a big security problem.**
+**Q: If you put the name into the DHT and the name can point to different things that can be changed by different guys (good, bad), then can this be a big security problem?**

 A: IPFS is using a technique inspired by the [Self-Certifying File System (SFS)](https://en.wikipedia.org/wiki/Self-certifying_File_System) and it is putting the CID of the public key into the DHT.
 Every time the publisher publishes a new version of the content, it has to sign the record with its private key and therefore, only the original author can publish under this identity.
 We call this system IPNS, for InterPlanetary Name System